zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 |Start attribute identifier    |Unsigned 16-bit integer    |
 |Maximum attribute identifiers |Unsigned 8-bit integer     |

+##### Start attribute identifier
+The start attribute identifier field is 16 bits in length and specifies the value of the identifier at which to begin the attribute discovery.

+##### Maximum attribute identifiers
+The  maximum attribute identifiers field is 8 bits in length and specifies the maximum number of attribute identifiers that are to be returned in the resulting Discover Attributes Response command.

 #### Discover Attributes Response Command [0x0d]

 The discover attributes response command is generated in response to a discover